Superradiance in acoustic black hole: Abstract

 \section{Abstract}

-Rotating superradiance in cylinders has recently been observed experimentally using acoustic waves to shed light on the understanding of the superradiant phenomenon in black holes.
-In this paper, for the first time, we study superradiance in acoustic black holes through theoretical analysis and numerical simulation using COMSOL multiphysics.
+Rotating superradiance in cylindrical geometries has recently been observed experimentally using acoustic waves, shedding light on the superradiant phenomenon in black holes.
+In this paper, we study superradiance in acoustic black holes made with solid material for the first time, using theoretical analysis and numerical simulations in COMSOL Multiphysics.
 We find that superradiance can occur in acoustic black holes when the general superradiance condition is met.
-We also find the amplification effect is significantly weaker in acoustic black holes than in regular cylinders, due to the absorption in such structure.
+We also find that the amplification effect is significantly weaker in acoustic black holes than in regular cylinders, due to absorption within the black holes.
+Furthermore, we have found that different acoustic black hole models exhibit similar superradiance behavior at the same physical scale, which is also consistent with the phenomena in extremal Kerr black holes.
+We also present that the solid material ABH model has the most degrees of freedom.